-- (5) Restricted stock units vest in installments of 25% one year from the grant date, and 25% annually on each anniversary thereafter over the remaining three-year period based on continuous employment through those dates. - (6) Market-based share units eligible to vest were based on the target closing prices of the Company's common stock for calendar year 2018, subject to acceleration under a change in control prior to January 1, 2019.
+(5) Performance-based share units eligible to vest based on the Company's non-GAAP.
 The shares will vest on the date that the Compensation Committee certifies achievement of the performance measure.
-Vesting of these shares is dependent on continuous employment with us through the vesting date. - (7) Performance-based share units eligible to vest were based on the Company's adjusted EBITDA for fiscal year 2017.
+One third of the grants were cancelled as we did not meet the performance metrics.
+Vesting of these shares is dependent on continuous employment with us through the vesting date.

+- (6) Performance-based share units eligible to vest were based on the Company's adjusted EBITDA for fiscal year 2017.
 Once the shares are earned, they will vest 100% on the third anniversary of the grant date.
-Vesting of these shares is dependent on continuous employment with us through the vesting date. - (8) Market-based share units eligible to vest were based on multiple target closing prices of the Company's common stock for fiscal year 2016, fiscal year 2017, and fiscal year 2018, respectively.
-For fiscal year 2016 and 2017, the common stock awards were canceled due to the performance condition not being met.
-If the shares are earned for the fiscal year ending 2018, they will vest on the date that the Compensation Committee certifies achievement of the performance metrics.
-Vesting of these shares is dependent on continuous employment with us through the vesting dates. - (9) Market value is based on the \$16.37 closing price of a share of our common stock on June 29, 2018, as reported on the NASDAQ Global Select Market. - (10) Mr. Marimon's employment with the Company ended on July 6, 2018.
+Vesting of these shares is dependent on continuous employment with us through the vesting date. - (7) Market value is based on the \$13.70 closing price of a share of our common stock on June 28, 2019, as reported on the NASDAQ Global Select Market.

-Option Exercised and Stock Vested in Fiscal Year 2018
+Option Exercised and Stock Vested in Fiscal Year 2019

-The following table provides information for each of our named executive officers regarding the number of shares of our common stock acquired upon the vesting of stock awards during fiscal year 2018.
-No options to purchase common stock were exercised during fiscal year 2018.
-Stock awards vesting during fiscal year 2018 consisted of restricted stock with service-based vesting provisions.
+The following table provides information for each of our named executive officers regarding the number of shares of our common stock acquired upon the vesting of stock awards during fiscal year 2019.
+No options to purchase common stock were exercised during fiscal year 2019.
+Stock awards vesting during fiscal year 2019 consisted of restricted stock with service-based vesting provisions.

-Stock Awards
+Stock Award 5

 Name Number of Shares Acquired on Vesting (#) (1) Value Received on Vesting (\$) (2)

-Ralph Marimon (3) 2,083 37,911
+Michael Pangia 20,833 \$ 329,995

+Shaun McFall 7,878 \$ 124,788

+Eric Chang 3,361 \$ 45,172

-(1) Vested number of shares of service-based restricted stock units.
+(1) Vested number of shares of restricted stock units.

-- (2) Amount shown is the aggregate market value of the vested shares of restricted stock units based on the closing price of our stock on the vesting date. - (3) Mr. Marimon's employment with the Company ended on July 6, 2018 and the vesting of his equity awards accelerated in accordance with the terms of his agreement with the Company.
+(2) Amount shown is the aggregate market value of the vested shares of restricted stock units based on the closing price of our stock on the vesting date.